dalpengholic/Edwarpointy-Elfolivia/README.md

 # IQM-assignment

-Please click links below.
-Each link has its result.
+Please find below a list of links, with each link corresponding to a different branch within this repository.
+Each branch contains its own distinct result.
+Kindly click on the relevant link to access the desired result.

 [Task 1: Implement an HTTP echo server](https://github.com/dalpengholic/IQM-assignment/tree/task-1)